sbertrang/datizo/README.md

 - change default datestyle to YMD (should be fine outside SQL context)
 - dual-life makefiles, shared config via includes, specific implementation for GNU and BSD make
-- implement loading of remaining timezones
-- find a sane way to provide timezone data files
+- find a sane way to set and install the share directory

 # Notes